raspibo/ha-node-red-missing-devices/README.md

 # Home Assistant Node-RED check for missing devices

-With this Node-RED flow and a Home Assistant automation you will be able to check if a device has gone missing.
+With this Node-RED flow and a Home Assistant automation you will be able to check if a battery-powered device has gone missing.

 ## How it works